marplemr/oren.github.io/posts/multi-apps/multi.md

 Nginx sites in front of the hosts and provide load balancing and SSL termination.
 For the sake of simplicity (deployment/monitoring), the router and the websites can live on the same host, each on it's own process.
-The only caveat is that we continue to use 8 core machines.
+The only caveat is that we continue to use 8-core machines.
 It will allow us to have maximum of 7 separate websites + router.
 If at some point we decide to use smaller machines, we can have each website on it's own host.

 ## Why